TristanCavelier/ghost/README.md

 What can be saved?
 ------------------

-The first bytes until first partition (with a maximum of 1MiB) including partition table, and all the partition content with `partclone` or `dd`.
+The first mega byte until first partition, the very last mega byte from the last partition to the end of the disk and all the partition content with `partclone` or `dd`.
+One mega byte (1MiB) is enough to store partition table (e.g. MBR, GPT) and a possible bootloader (e.g. Grub).

 Examples